microsoft/TypeScript-Website/packages/tsconfig-reference/copy/en/options/outFile.md

 ---
 display: "Out File"
+oneline: "Output a single file of all JS files concatenated"
 ---

 If specified, all _global_ (non-module) files will be concatenated into the single output file specified.